A merging of masterpieces: Vivaldi’s The Four Seasons and the Baroque magnificence of Karlskirche church. But is the concert worth the ticket?

 Baroque brilliance

 Two different people recommended the Vivaldi concerts to me at the Karlskirche.
-So, despite my initial reservations, off I went to see what these regular performances offer visitors to Vienna.
+So off I went to see what these regular performances offer visitors to Vienna.

 The Karlskirche church (completed in 1737) represents, perhaps, architect Fischer von Erlach’s greatest achievement.
 And Antonio Vivaldi’s The Four Seasons concertos (published in 1725) might just be the composer’s crowning legacy to the world.

-This merging of two masterpieces comes about through the performances of an ensemble from the Orchester 1756, founded in 2006 in Salzburg.
+This merging of such masterpieces comes about through the performances of an ensemble from the Orchester 1756, founded in 2006 in Salzburg.
 The members play on historical instruments (strings and a harpsichord).

 (Clues you’re in the right place)

-If you’re used to the bare stone of Gothic churches and cathedrals, Baroque church architecture can come as a surprise.
+If you’re used to the bare stone of gothic churches and cathedrals, baroque church architecture can come as a surprise, not to say shock.
 Karlskirche is a three-dimensional canvas decorated in coloured frescoes, reliefs, statues, and stonework.

-As such, the venue creates a majestic ambience and the sound was quite excellent.
+As such, the venue creates a majestic ambience.
+And the sound at the concert was quite excellent.

 Running a site like Visiting Vienna makes me a perpetual tourist, which means I have to work hard to maintain a sense of wonder or excitement.
 But I found the whole event captivating.

-With his sleeves rolled up, the lead violinist (Dimitris Karakantas) prowled the stage like a caged lion, fingers teasing and cajoling his instrument in a quite mesmerising performance.
+The lead violinist (Dimitris Karakantas), for example, prowled the stage like a caged lion, sleeves rolled up, and his fingers teasing and cajoling the instrument in a quite mesmerising performance.

 (Proof of attendance)